Unlawful Production Or Distribution Of Certain Sexually Explicit Media (The Deep Fake Porn Law)

 How can I be charged with an Unlawful Deepfake Porn Production & Distribution offense in Texas?

-You can be charged with Unlawful Production Or Distribution Of Certain Sexually Explicit Videos in Texas if the state’s attorneys believe that each of the elements of 21.165 as described in the section above have been met.
+You can be charged with Unlawful Production Or Distribution Of Certain Sexually Explicit Media in Texas if the state’s attorneys believe that each of the elements of §21.165(b), (b-1), or (b-2) as described in the section above have been met.

-What is the statute of limitation for Unlawful Deepfake Porn Production & Distribution in Texas?
+What is the statute of limitations for Unlawful Deepfake Porn Production & Distribution in Texas?

-As a misdemeanor, Unlawful Deepfake Porn Production & Distribution charges have a two-year limitations period.[5]
+Misdemeanor level Unlawful Deepfake Porn Production & Distribution charges have a two-year limitations period.[24]
+Felony level offenses have a three-year limitations period.[25]

 Can you get probation for Unlawful Deepfake Porn Production & Distribution in Texas?